Tutorial

 payments crypto webhook

 As it turns out, Coinbase have a hosted checkout solution as well.
-I am already signed up as a private coinbase customer.
+I am already signed up as a private Coinbase customer.

-However for this to work, I also need to sign up as a Coinbase commerce customer, which is free but they take a transaction fee 1% which is lower than the Stripe fee.
+However for this to work, I also need to sign up as a Coinbase commerce customer, which is free but they take a transaction fee of 1% which is lower than the Stripe fee.

-## Signup to Coinbase to receive payements
+Sign up to Coinbase to receive payments

-After Signup for Coinbase
+After signing up for Coinbase

 After going through the signup process, I can create my first product.
-In Coinbase, its called a checkout.
+In Coinbase, it’s called a checkout.
 It is possible to sell one item at a fixed price or accept any amount of cryptocurrency with a checkout.
 Each charge can be generated automatically on a per-customer basis.
 Checkouts can contain multiple charges.
 You can embed payment buttons to integrate checkouts into your website.
 Every checkout has a public, accessible page that can easily be shared with others.

 In the first step, I will pick the option “Sell a Product”